Health and Safety: Workers

 More information about the comprehensive research conducted on styrene and health effects is available here from the Styrene Information & Research Center.

 In the United States, as in most industrialized countries, strict regulations are in place to protect worker health.
 In 1989, OSHA established a safe exposure standard for styrene of 50 parts per million (ppm) over an eight-hour day.
-In July 1992, a U.S. appeals court voided the 1989 rulemaking, and the pre-1989 level of 100 ppm was reinstated as the enforceable limit.
-However, SIRC and other associations representing manufacturers of styrene-based products encouraged their member companies to continue to comply with the 50-ppm exposure limit.
-Additionally, several states independently adopted and enforce a 50-ppm exposure limit.
-In February 1996, OSHA endorsed a styrene industry proposal to voluntarily meet a 50 ppm exposure level.
-Source Industry’s ongoing voluntary compliance ensures that workers are protected from the possible effects of styrene exposure, such as drowsiness or eye irritation.
+In 1992, a U.S. appeals court voided the 1989 rulemaking, and the pre-1989 level of 100 ppm was reinstated as the enforceable limit.
+However, SIRC and other associations representing manufacturers of styrene-based products encouraged their member companies to continue to comply with the 50 ppm exposure limit.
+Additionally, several states independently adopted and enforce a 50 ppm exposure limit.
+In 1996, OSHA endorsed a styrene industry proposal to voluntarily meet a 50 ppm exposure level.
+Source In 2011, based on new industry-sponsored research, SIRC (along with the European Styrene Producers Association and the Japanese Styrene Industry Association) recommended that the guideline be reduced to 20 ppm.
+The industry’s ongoing voluntary compliance ensures that workers are protected from the possible effects of styrene exposure, such as drowsiness or eye irritation.

 Safety and Handling